 Ezra was the grandson or great-grandson of Seraiah, who was the high priest put to death by Nebuchadnezzar, 2 Kings 25:18.
 Ezra was one of the later Jews who returned from captivity to Judea and Jerusalem.
 Though there was a first great return, Ezra 1-2, there were also many others who returned in the years following.

-So that Ezra could establish his Levitical ministry and the priesthood, Ezra was identified by his genealogy as a direct descendant of Aaron.
-When we read about Ezra’s character, he was a teacher and well versed in God’s law, that is a scribe, Psalm 45:1, and His heart was ready to seek God’s laws and share them with others.
+So that Ezra could establish his Levitical ministry and the priesthood, Ezra was identified by his genealogy as a direct descendant of Aaron, Ezra 7:5.
+We read about Ezra’s character, he was a teacher and well versed in God’s law, Ezra 7:6, that is a scribe, Psalm 45:1, and His heart was ready to seek God’s laws and share them with others.
+After being granted his request, Ezra 7:6, notice that not all but some of God’s children travelled to Jerusalem, Ezra 7:7, others were happy to stay in Babylon, Zechariah 2:6-7.
+This journey would have taken around four months, Ezra 7:8 / Ezra 8:24-32.

 Notice that Ezra devoted himself to three things.